KindnessOperation/SmileProject/readMe.md

 // Download service_account.json
 docker compose up
 ```
+Main manages the Google Form and sends responses.
+Bot manages the response verification, image generation, and posting.

 ### Setup Google Application
 Setup an application to auth with the bot with [Google Cloud](https://developers.google.com/workspace/guides/get-started).
 This app is used to authenticate with the Google API with OAUTH2.